mccornet/dynamic-programming-examples/readme.md

 # Largest Rectangle in skyline

-Taken from: Programming Interview Problems: Dynamic Programming by Leonardo Rossi
+Source: "Programming Interview Problems: Dynamic Programming, Leonardo Rossi"

 Given a skyline where all buildings are rectangular and have the same width.